iansltx/spidertracks-php/README.md

 where the username and password are the credentials used to log into http://go.spidertracks.com.

+__NOTE:__ By default, SpiderTracks retrieves the "heartbeat" data feed rather than the one associated with your account.
+If you're seeing latitude/longitude pairs in New Zealand with an IMEI of 300234060658720, contact SpiderTracks and ask them for your device's actual feed, rather than the heartbeat one.

 To get track data since a given date, pass in a DateTime to getSince:

 ````